A Weyl's law for black holes: QNM Weyl's law for black holes

 This is a bold statement, given the special nature of the spherically symmetric case and in the absence of a study specifically devoted to a non-spherically symmetric case, namely Kerr.
-But it is also in the spirit of the conjecture of Weyl's law by Sommerfeld~\cite{Somme10} and Lorentz~\cite{Loren10} preceding (and leading) to Weyl's proof one year later \cite{Weyl11,Weyl12} (see also the discussion in \cite{AreNitPet09}).
-In the specific case of BH spacetimes, such a proposal is actually encouraged by the genericity and universality properties of stationary BH vacuum solutions.
+But it is also in the spirit of the conjecture of Weyl's law by Sommerfeld~\cite{Somme10} and Lorentz~\cite{Loren10} preceding (and leading to) the Weyl's proof one year later \cite{Weyl11,Weyl12} (cf. e.g. the discussion in \cite{AreNitPet09}).
+In the specific case of BH spacetimes, such a proposal is encouraged by the genericity and universality properties of stationary BH vacuum solutions.
 Such a universality is akin to the universality of Weyl's law.

-Essentially motivated by structural consistency with the standard Weyl's law (\ref{e:countion_function_compact}) for bound states of selfadjoint operators in compact manifolds, we can refine a bit further our proposal (\ref{e:BH_QNM_Weyl}) in what refers to the volume factor.
+Essentially motivated by structural consistency with the standard Weyl's law (\ref{e:counting_function_compact}) for bound states of selfadjoint operators in compact manifolds, we can refine a bit further our proposal (\ref{e:BH_QNM_Weyl}) in what refers to the volume factor.
 Specifically, we start from (\ref{e:N_spherically_symmetric}) and (\ref{e:C_R}) and consider the additive splitting of $C_R$ in (\ref{e:C_R_splitting}).
 As discussed after Eq. (\ref{e:C_R_splitting}), there is a contribution $C_R^V$ from the (convex hull of the) compact-support potential and a contribution $C_R^{\mathrm{ext}}$ from the ``exterior'' scattering problem without potential (an ``obstacle'').
 We can consider now pushing further and further away the boundary of the support of $V(||x||)$.
 Then, in a formal sense, non-compact support potentials (as it is the case for Schwarzschild) can be seen as the (singular) limit in which the support of $V(||x||)$ is pushed to infinity and no ``exterior region'' remains.
 In particular, no contribution of $C_R^{\mathrm{ext}}$ would enter into $C_R$, the latter being then given solely by $C_R^V= 2 C_d \mathrm{Vol}_d(\mathrm{chsupp}(V))$.
 Of course, this is just a formal expression, since $\mathrm{Vol}_d(\mathrm{chsupp}(V))$ diverges and it should be substituted by an effective volume term $\mathrm{Vol}_d^{\mathrm{eff}}$ completely fixed by the BH geometry.